Only in Nashville for a Few Hours? Here’s what to do!

 Tootsies Orchid Lounge

 Tootsies is the most famous bar/honky-tonk in Nashville.
-It's where up-and-coming musicians played after they performed at the Grand Ole Opry that is located next door.
-To this day, you can view Tootsie's “Wall of Fame” which holds the pictures of all the stars past and present that have visited or played.
+It's where up-and-coming musicians play after they perform at the Grand Ole Opry next door.
+To this day, you can view Tootsie's “Wall of Fame,” which holds pictures of all the stars past and present who have visited or played there.
 Tootsies features three floors of live music, including a rooftop bar that overlooks Nashville.
 You can read more about Tootsies and why you should visit right here.

 AJs Good Time Bar